Khalifa Koumadje

-Khalifa Koumadje (born Jean Marc Christ Koumadje, July 7, 1996) is a Chadian professional basketball player who last played for Shandong Hi-Speed Kirin of the Chinese Basketball Association (CBA).
+Khalifa Koumadje (born Jean Marc Christ Koumadje, July 7, 1996) is a Chadian professional basketball player for Casademont Zaragoza of the Liga ACB.

 Early life

 Born in N'Djamena, Chad, Koumadje first picked up a basketball when he was 15, after previously playing soccer before he lost his speed because of his growth spurts.
 When he was 16, in 2013, his mother relocated 3,000 km to Senegal due to the political unrest in Chad.
 In Senegal, Koumadje met basketball recruiter Ibrahima N’Diaye, the brother of former NBA player Mamadou N'Diaye, who approached him to work out at the Flying Star Academy in Dakar.
 Six months later, Koumadje received the opportunity to receive a basketball scholarship in the United States.

 Koumadje played high school basketball at the Montverde Academy in Montverde, Florida, where he was teammates with Ben Simmons.

 College career

 Koumadje played college basketball at Florida State.
 During his senior season at FSU, Koumadje averaged 6.6 points per game, 5.6 rebounds per game, 1.4 blocks per game, and 15.5 minutes played per game.